MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 `git config --global core.safecrlf false`
 ```

-## 18. To change the message of the previous commit, use the following command.
+## 18. To Change the Message of the Previous Commit, Use the following Command.

 ```bash
 git commit --amend -m "Initial Commit"
 ```

-## 19. Add  file to the previous commit
+## 19. Add File to the Previous Commit

 first stage it

 `git add -A`

 and then use

 `git commit --amend`

 20. Reset repository to a revision

 It is possible that you made a commit that you didn’t intend to make.
 So, what about that?
 HEAD is pointer to the last commit in Git history.

 We want our repository (_actually branch we are in, explained later_) to point to the commit with the hash that starts wit `852309` and **forget as if commits after that ever existed**.
 There are a few ways to achieve this.

 - `git reset --soft 852309` will remove all commits after commit `852309` and will bring all changed code after that into the staging area.
 You don’t need to use the full hash of a commit.
 All commits after this commit are then removed from git history.
 - `git reset --mixed 852309` will remove all commits after commit `852309` and will bring the changed code after that to the working area.
 This command is the same as `git reset 852309`.
 - `git reset --hard 852309` will remove all commits after commit `852309` and destroy all changed code after that.
 This will also remove the changed files in the working or staging area.
 Hence `git reset --hard HEAD` is also used to get rid of all the changes whether it is inside the working area or the staging area. **One important thing to remember is that all untracked files (_newly created files_) will not be removed.**

 1. Use `git reset 852309` to remove all commits after commit `852309` and l bring the changed code after that to the working area.
 2. Make additional changes in working area if required.
 3. Use `git diff` to see what code changes between the current state of the files and the state of the files in the previous commit
 4. `git add -A` - add to staging area.